Internachi certified professional inspector

 It’s a common horror movie cliché that a fuse blows and needs to be replaced in a dark, cold basement.
 In reality, however, most of what I and other local inspectors see during inspections are circuit breakers, an example of which is pictured below and looks like a series of light switches.
 There are two basic types of overcurrent protection: fuses and circuit breakers.

-If I see fuses in a service panel, I will always advise getting an electrician to evaluate the system and recommend it should be replaced with circuit breakers.
+If I see fuses in a service panel, I will always advise getting an electrician to evaluate the system and generally recommend it should be replaced with modern panel with circuit breakers.
 What’s wrong with fuses?
 There are several concerns:

 Fuses Have to Be Replaced